chr1sDim/Object-Recognition-with-Deep-Neural-Networks/README.md

 # Image Recognition with Deep Neural Networks

 The repository contains various neural network architectures created on Tensorflow for the image classification task on CIFAR-10/100 dataset.
+The paper (,pdf file) contains the literature and report of the experiments.

 ## Advanced Deep CNN Neural Network Architectures